We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Click here to browse accommodations in Stiges, Spain!

 What I loved most about Sitges was that it didn’t require much pre-planning or a busy itinerary.
-It was a great place to relax, eat great food, and enjoy sweeping views of the sea.
+It was a great place to relax, enjoy great food, and take in sweeping views of the sea.

-There are many fun and interesting things to do in Sitges, Spain.
+Depending on what you are looking for during your trip to Spain, there are many fun and interesting things to do in Sitges, Spain.
 It has great dining, beaches, nightlife, museums, and several major landmarks.
 I’ll cover some of these here.
-If you are only visiting on a day trip, prioritize the parts of Sitges that sound most interesting to you!
+If you are only visiting for a day trip, prioritize the parts of Sitges that interest you most!

 #1 Explore Old Town Sitges